Help us choose the final syntax for Masonry in CSS

 This is where you come in.
 As a web developer, you can help the CSS Working Group make this decision.

 We’d love to hear your thoughts.
 It will be especially helpful if you can diagram a real-world design, and write out all of the code for each of the two options.
 See which way of actually using this feature you prefer.
-Find ways to use both classic CSS Grid and the proposals for creating masonry-layouts to see how it feels to use them together, whether nesting one inside the other or switching things up at a breakpoint.
+Find ways to use both classic CSS Grid and the proposals for creating masonry-style layouts to see how it feels to use them together, whether nesting one inside the other or switching things up at a breakpoint.
 It’s much better to make this decision after using the code, rather than just contemplating it in the abstract.

 We believe this syntactical decision should be made while diving into realistic examples, so we created quite a few at: webkit.org/demos/grid3.
 Test them in Safari Technology Preview, where the Just Use Grid option is on by default.
 Or turn it on in any version of Safari 17.x or 18.x by checking “CSS Masonry Layout” at Develop > Feature Flags.
 Or test in Firefox after enabling its flag by typing about:config in the URL, agreeing to risk, searching for “Masonry”, and clicking its icon on the right.
 (Demos using subgrid may not work correctly in Firefox, but the core functionality will.)